Classes, Workshops, Retreats,

 Wednesday, Dec.
 31, 8 pm - Midnight

-With Sosan and Koji
+With Jinzu and Koji

 This program is offered freely, but participants may register with a donation if desired.A fun alternative New Year's Eve celebration.
-Sosan, Koji, and others will lead us as we reflect on the past year, release what's unwanted, and ring in the new.
+Jinzu, Koji, and others will lead us as we reflect on the past year, release what's unwanted, and ring in the new.
 The evening will include an outdoor fire ceremony, delicious soba noodles (prepared by Koji), and meditation to the sound of bells.

 Registration encouraged but not required.